-Bat activity was surveyed for 2-3 nights in autumn 2018-2020.
-A single AnaBat Express detector (Titley Scientific, Brendale QLD) was deployed at all sites, except for creek sites which were also sampled with AnaBat II + Z-CAIM, AnaBat SD1 and AnaBat SD2 detectors.
+Bat activity was surveyed for 2-5 nights in autumn in each year between 2018 and 2022.
+A single AnaBat Express detector (Titley Scientific, Brendale QLD) was deployed at all sites, except for creek sites that were also sampled with AnaBat II + Z-CAIM, AnaBat SD1 and AnaBat SD2 detectors in years 2-5.
 For sites on water, detectors were set with microphones facing the water surface from a height of <0.5 m as the Large-footed Myotis, Myotis macropus, usually flies 15-100 cm above the surface of water bodies (Churchill 2009).
 For sites without water, detectors were secured with microphones ~1 m from the ground.
+For bushland sites, detectors were located off tracks.
 Each detector recorded bat calls from dusk until dawn.

 Since bat activity can be significantly reduced during heavy rain, sampling avoided these conditions where possible or was extended to sample nights without rain.
 All recorded bat calls were identified to species using automated call identification software, AnaScheme (Adams et al. 2010), in association with an identification key for bats of Sydney (unpublished data - B. Law).
-Bat calls with fewer than three valid pulses (i.e., minimum of six data points and model quality of $\geq 0.9$ ) were not analysed by AnaScheme.
+Bat calls with fewer than three valid pulses (i.e., minimum of six data points and model quality of ≥0.9) were not analysed by AnaScheme.
 Because multiple bat species may call simultaneously, calls were assigned to a species only if >50 % of pulses within the sequence were attributed to that species and only passes with a minimum of three pulses classified to the same species were identified.
 All bat calls that could not be assigned to a bat taxon were included in counts of total bat activity but were labelled as 'unidentified'.
-Since linear calls of M. macropus and Longeared Bats, Nyctophilus spp., can be difficult to distinguish using automated software, all linear calls were assigned an identification of 'linear bat' and were subsequently manually checked to verify whether calls were produced by Nyctophilus spp. or M. macropus.
-In 2020, feeding activity at each site was assessed for the first time by documenting the occurrences of feeding buzzes (Griffin et al. 1960).
-Feeding buzzes were identified using a feeding buzz filter in AnaScheme and manual verification of files that matched the filter.
+Since linear calls of M. macropus and Long-eared Bats, Nyctophilus spp., can be difficult to distinguish using automated software, all linear calls were assigned an identification of 'linear bat' and were subsequently manually checked to verify whether calls were produced by Nyctophilus spp. or M. macropus.